HareNTortoise/Parable-Mind/README.md

 ## 📜 License

-MIT License.
+BSD 3-Clause License.
 See `LICENSE` for details.

 ---